Mochabeanproto/wolf-native-rt/README.md

 # wolf-native-rt

 A from-scratch **native DXR (D3D12) path tracer** for Wolfenstein (2009), Raven's D3D9 idTech4 fork.
-No RTX Remix, no dxvk.
 The game keeps rendering through Direct3D 9; we intercept its draw stream, reconstruct the scene each frame, and re-render it with hardware ray tracing.